-- a.
-Teacher Teaching on Call release days - b. payment for work beyond the regular work year, and/or - c. increased staffing for the school to provide release time for department heads.
+- b. payment for work beyond the regular work year, and/or - c. increased staffing for the school to provide release time for department heads.

 The decision on the above allocations shall be made by a Department Heads' Committee which shall include all department heads and the administrative officer(s) of the school.
-8. Department Heads will receive an annual allowance as follows: